Welcome from the Pro Vice-Chancellor

-The Faculty was created in 1999 by merging the Schools of Humanities and Social Sciences, which were parts of the initial structure of the University when it fully opened for business in 1966.
+The Division was created in 2019 by merging the Faculty of Arts and Social Sciences and Te Priringa Faculty of Law, which were parts of the initial structure of the University when it fully opened for business in 1966.
 The School of Social Sciences was the first of its kind in New Zealand.

 We offer an enviable list of subjects and a range of qualifications.
 These include Bachelors degrees, Graduate Certificates and Diplomas, Postgraduate Certificates and Diplomas, Honours and Masters degrees, through to Doctoral degrees.

 The Division places emphasis on offering a comprehensive range of subjects, including some that are clearly career linked, and others that can be combined in unique ways to foster students’ intellectual and employment aspirations.

 Te Wānanga o Ngā Kete Division of Arts, Law, Psychology and Social Sciences